 Start your search online:

 Monmouth County Archives offers hundreds of pages of online information that can be used to research your Monmouth County ancestors.
 Our online Finding Aids explain what is available in each record series.
 Our online Searchable Databases offer the opportunity to search specific record series for information about your ancestors.
 When you find a record you want, you can select it online and have a digital scanned copy emailed to you, no charge.
-Other digitized records are searchable and available on our Digital Resources page and through Monmouth County’s Monmouth County’s Open Public Records Search (OPRS).
+Other digitized records are searchable and available on Monmouth County’s Monmouth County’s Open Public Records Search (OPRS).

 Online Searchable databases: